wilson-delibr/devops-live-infrastructure/labs/fast.md

 The live-infrastructure repo is already prepared with the configuration for a test environment (gce/europe-north1/dev/realworld-backend/fast)

+## Give CircleCI permission

+Circle Ci need to have permission to update another repo, the live-infrastructure repo.
+To get it working go to:

+https://app.circleci.com/ -> Projects -> devops-realworld-example-backend -> Project Settings -> SSH Keys -> Add a user key, and verify that it's added in your github account.

 ## The pipelines

 We now need to update part of the pipeline to add the deployment to this environment, Copy the following file to the .circleci